mpaulasaari/web-worker-transferable-object-test/README.md

-# Web Workers Transferable Bbject test
+# Web Workers Transferable Object test

 **The purpose of this snippet was to test the speed difference of using and not using Transferable Object with Web Workers.**